jackwish/ApiDemo/README.md

-# Android SDK and NDK Api Demo
+# Android Test Collection

 ## Introduction

-This project demonstrate a few examples of how to employ Android API, mostly NDK.
+This project demonstrates a few examples of Android API, mostly NDK's.
 The motivation is to have a easy way to verify whether the Native layer of Android system works correctly.
-So, basically, this is a collection of NDK related unit test for Android system developer to use.
+So, basically, this is a collection of SDK/NDK related unit test for Android system developer.

 ## Test Collection